Kurt Busch ends 0-for-21 skid to finally win at home track - WHIZ News

 Busch did it two more times, including a final restart in overtime, to deny the challengers any shot at catching him.

-Matt DiBenedetto, eliminated from the playoffs last weekend, finished second in a Ford for Wood Brothers Racing in his best finish of the season.
-Denny Hamlin, who dominated the race until the cautions jumbled the finish, rallied to third in a Toyota for Joe Gibbs Racing.
+“I love driving for the Wood Brothers, I want that (win) No. 100 for them so bad,” DiBenedetto said.
+The team has a deadline this week to inform DiBenedetto if he’s being extended for next year.

+“By far the best car I’ve had in Las Vegas in a long time,” Hamlin said.
+“Really encouraged by the way we ran, but very disappointed that we didn’t get a win.
+It’s just been the way the playoffs have gone.
+Whoever stays out the longest puts themselves in a great spot to win.”

-Martin Truex Jr., another Gibbs driver, was fourth and followed by Alex Bowman and Kyle Busch, who is still seeking his first Cup win of the season.
+Martin Truex Jr., another Gibbs driver, was fourth and followed by Alex Bowman in Chevrolet and Gibbs driver Kyle Busch, who is 0-for-30 this Cup season as he seeks a second consecutive title.

+“We’ve never really been very good here, I think he would admit it,” Kyle Busch said.
+“It was pretty cool to finally see him get a victory here in Las Vegas and score a hometown win.
+That’s kind of like a Daytona 500 win, but he’s got one of those, so he still one-upped me again.”

 Kyle Busch, Clint Bowyer, Aric Almirola and Austin Dillon are all below the cutline with two races remaining in the second round.
 NASCAR races next weekend at Talladega Superspeedway and then closes this round at Charlotte Motor Speedway on the hybrid “roval” road course-oval.